Szugalew/zefyr/README.md

 # My Fork

-Scrolling no longer breaks when paragraph is bigger than the screen.
+Scrolling no longer breaks when the paragraph is bigger than the screen.
 Significantly improved android selection handle user experience.

 # About Zefyr